robertsaitov/DigitClassifier/README.md

 # DigitClassifier

-This is my test to try out ML digit classifier
+This is my test to try out a ML digit classifier